vsawchuk/ChowAPI/README.md

 AWS_DB_PASSWORD=yourAWSPassword
 ```

+6. Use your IDE to run the `ChowApiApplication` class's `main` function
-6. Send requests to the endpoints below at `localhost:5000/`
+7. Send requests to the endpoints below at `localhost:5000/`

 ### MySQL Scripts